vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/oe.rst

 Comparing expected values
 *************************

-When you are providing more than one matrix as input to ``kaic expected``, the expected values for all matrices will be written to file and plotted if using the ``-p`` option:
+When you are providing more than one matrix as input to ``fanc expected``, the expected values for all matrices will be written to file and plotted if using the ``-p`` option:

 .. literalinclude:: code/oe_example_code